pasqal-io/pasqal-cloud/README.md

 ### List of supported device specifications

-The SDK provides a method to retrieve the devices specs currently defined on PASQAL's cloud platform.
+The SDK provides a method to retrieve the device specs currently defined on PASQAL's cloud platform.
-They define the physical constraints of our QPUs and these constraints enforce some rules on the pulser sequence that can be run on QPUs (e.g. max amount of atoms, available pulse channels, ...)
+They define the physical constraints of our QPUs, and these constraints enforce some rules on the pulser sequence that can be run on QPUs (e.g., max number of atoms, available pulse channels, ...)

 ```python
 sdk.get_device_specs_dict()